Belgian soccer club Bruges plans to list shares on stock market

-PARIS, March 3 (Reuters) - Belgian soccer club Bruges (Club Brugge NV) is planning to list its shares on the Brussels stock market, the club said on Wednesday.
+PARIS, March 3 (Reuters) - Belgian soccer club Bruges (Club Brugge NV) is planning to list its shares on the Brussels stock market, the club said on Wednesday, in what would be a rare initial public offering (IPO) from a team in Europe in recent years.

+The club has filed its "intention to float" -- which signals the launch of the IPO process -- and intends to list an undisclosed percentage of the company on the Euronext Brussels exchange, according to a statement to investors seen by Reuters.

+Grizzly Sports NV, a vehicle that will be owned by major shareholders Bart Verhaeghe, Vincent Mannaert, Jan Boone and Peter Vanhecke, is the selling shareholder in the transaction.

 Bruges, currently first in Belgium's top league, was founded in 1891 and has won 16 Belgian first division league titles.